schultzcole/FVTT-Minimal-Rolling-Enhancements-DND5E/README.md

 # Minimal Rolling Enhancements (MRE) for D&D5e

+> ### Maintenance Mode
+> I have forked this from the original repository to keep it going but am not actively improving it.

 Some minimalist enhancements to the core D&D5e rolling workflow.
 MRE is intended to stay as close as possible to core behavior while improving convenience.
 A key philosophy for this module is to remain non-disruptive to minimize conflicts with system and core updates.